The safety of specifying and using mineral wool insulation

 The most up to date situation is given in our Health and Safety Fact Sheet which can be downloaded on the left.

-This Directive provides a means to demonstrate lack of carcinogenic potential and mineral wool meets or exceeds these requirements so is not classified as a carcinogen in EU.
-Please click on the link if you wish to view the Directive.
+Regulation (EC) No 1272/2008, Classification, Labelling and Packaging of Substances and Mixtures provides a means to demonstrate lack of carcinogenic potential.
+Mineral wool meets or exceeds these requirements so is not classified as a carcinogen in EU.
+Please click on the Mineral Wool HS Fact Sheet 2011 for further information.

 Some collateral warranty documents contain clauses relating to a list of ‘prohibited products’ or ‘deleterious materials’, which the architect is required to agree not to use in the construction.